 Happy Tuesday everyone!
 I hope you all enjoyed your weekend.
-This weeks Taste Test Tuesday is from Tastefully Simple’s standard line.
+This week’s Taste Test Tuesday is from Tastefully Simple.
+It’s considered a fan favorite.
 It’s Nana’s Apple Cake.

 This post does contain affiliate links.
 If you make a purchase using one of these links I will receive a commission.

 Did you have guests pop over for a visit?
 Need a treat for your child’s classroom?
 Or maybe you just want a quick dessert to go with tonight’s dinner.
 Nana’s Apple Cake Mix is just the thing for you.
 Made with just chopped apples and eggs, this sweet cinnamon-spiced cake in ready in just under an hour.

 If you don’t have any apples on hand, applesauce, pears, peaches, canned pumpkin, pineapples, and mandarin oranges work too.
 You can add walnuts to give it a crunch.
 Nana’s Apple Cake is a great choice for brunch or even just a snack.
 It’s a kosher product and makes about 9 servings.

 You can check out my website for more recipes.
 Thanks for stopping by today and sure to grab a piece of Nana’s Apple Cake before you leave.